connor-crawford77/BINF6250_DYNAMIC_PROGRAMMING/project05/README.md

 # Struggles
 Description of the stumbling blocks the team experienced

 We did have a few stumbles around the indexing, where we needed extra examples to test various correct alignment possibilities to debug.
+Making sure we had enough positions in the matrices was crucial.
+Initially we were constructing a matrix with the length of the rows and columns being equal to the length of the sequences.
+We had to adjust this and add one extra row and column to represent our initial diagonal state.